Looking for a huge tent? A 12 person tent is the solution to your problem. Read on for our best 12 person tent review.

 - Many windows flood the tent with light

 This Ozark Trail 12 person tent is excellent for livability and privacy.
-It has three rooms so you can sleep kids and parents apart, or create closer-knit subgroups of the friend gang.
+It features three rooms so you can sleep kids and parents apart, or create closer-knit subgroups of the friend gang.

 With each room you get ample space, enough for four sleepers in sleeping bags or two on air mattresses, so there’s no arguing over who gets the larger vestibule.